Star Wars: Thrawn Ascendancy introduces an incredible new galaxy

 Legendary Star Wars author Timothy Zahn's recent Thrawn novels have been set in familiar parts of the galaxy, with characters and locations fans know and love.
-The latest, Thrawn Ascendancy Book 1: Chaos Rising, brings us into a fresh part of the universe as it kicks off a new trilogy of books.
+The latest, Thrawn Ascendancy Book 1: Chaos Rising, brings us into a fresh part of the universe as it kicks off a new trilogy.

 The engaging Thrawn Ascendancy, out Sept.
 1 in hardback, digital and audiobook form, shines the spotlight on that era, when Thrawn was a maverick young officer in the military of the Chiss Ascendancy.
 The powerful isolationist government of the blue-skinned Chiss operates in the Unknown Regions, outside the usual Star Wars galaxy.
 This novel takes place during the Clone Wars, but that faraway conflict isn't a problem for the Chiss.

 In fact, the Chiss seem pretty indifferent about anything outside their Ascendancy's borders -- a region of space they call the Chaos -- until their capital is attacked by a mysterious enemy.
-Thrawn is sent to investigate, and suspects there's a conspiracy against the Chiss brewing.
+Thrawn is sent to investigate and suspects there's a conspiracy against the Chiss.

 This 400-page book is punctuated with flashbacks to earlier points in Thrawn's career.
 These are engaging in their own right as his tactics frustrate politicians and tie into the primary narrative satisfyingly, but occasionally hurt the zippy pacing by pulling us back in time at tense points.